pulkit6559/solid-decentralized-notes/README.md

 - Added functionality of "Edit Button"
 - Added checkboxes for reading/writing access
 - Revoke Access for notes that are shared with friends
+- Final presentation
+- Final poster

 ## Roadmap
 Currently working on open issues:
 - Writing/Maintaining README.md
-- Frontend, list all notes created by the user
 - Cleanup of the repository
 - Cleanup of the code

 ## Current Issues
-- It is as of now impossible to update date while editing note, this will be adressed after the final presentation
+- It is as of now impossible to update date while editing note

 ## To-dos
-- Create final presentation
-- Create final poster
 - Clean code
-- Finalise model and use case scenario
+- Finalise model

 ## Authors and acknowledgment